What is Compass 2 Campus?

 "To increase access to higher education by providing an opportunity for students from traditionally underrepresented and low-income backgrounds in Whatcom and Skagit counties to be mentored by trained Compass 2 Campus students."

-The Compass 2 Campus program focuses on furthering educational opportunities for underrepresented, first generation, diverse children in Whatcom and Skagit County Schools.
-It was originally conceived at the University of Wisconsin Green Bay as the Phuture Phoenix Program by Cyndie Shepard, the wife of Bruce Shepard, President of Western Washington University, and Ginny Riopelle, UW-Green Bay Council of Trustees member.
+The Compass 2 Campus program focuses on furthering educational opportunities for underrepresented, first generation, diverse students in Whatcom and Skagit County Schools.
+It was originally conceived at the University of Wisconsin Green Bay as the Phuture Phoenix Program by Cyndie Shepard, the wife of Bruce Shepard, former President of Western Washington University, and Ginny Riopelle, UW-Green Bay Council of Trustees member.

 In April of 2009, HB 1986 was passed by the Washington legislature and signed into law by Governor Gregoire, establishing Compass 2 Campus as the pilot mentoring initiative for the state of Washington.
 This bill gives credence to the commitment of the state to support mentoring as an effective way to encourage post secondary education to underrepresented students in our K-12 school system.